sahi-mfg/conways-game-of-life/README.md

 - Go to the directory: `cd conways-game-of-life`
 - install the requirements: `pip install -r requirements.txt`
 - Run the game: `python -m streamlit run main.py`
+- For now, you have to click 'step' each time to animate the game.
+Indeed, `streamlit` does not allow making the game interactive.
+We may use pygame in a future version.